AlexMurphy-ml/ai-hr-experiments/README.md

 # ai-hr-experiments
 A mini pilot study on LLM-assisted HR practices.

 Mainly focuses on outlier value detection.
 Verifying authenticity is a completely different problem that deserves its own approach.
+Also, if you do signal-first hiring then verification is trivial.

 Full research-paper-flavored PDF in files.